samstansfield/Portfolio/Certificate/IT2030/ReadMe.md

-# IT2030 ASP-NET Core MVC programming
+# IT2030 ASP-NET Core MVC Programming

 Despite the relatively small course number this is considered the "capstone" course for the certficate in Programming and Development.
 ASP-NET Core MVC is a methodology for server-side web programming.
 I've included only one program from the course.
 It is mostly written in C# and all tests were run on a KESTRAL server.
 I've included some screenshots as well from the test runs.